Caboclo

 A caboclo ([kɐˈboklu]) is a person of mixed Indigenous Brazilian and European ancestry, or, less commonly, a culturally assimilated or detribalized person of full Amerindian descent.
 In Brazil, a caboclo generally refers to this specific type of mestiço.

-The term, also pronounced "caboco", is from Brazilian Portuguese, and perhaps ultimately from the Tupi kaa'boc.
-It means a "person having copper-coloured skin" A person of mixed Indigenous Brazilian and sub-Saharan black ancestry is known as a "cafuzo."
+The term, also pronounced "caboco", is from Brazilian Portuguese, and perhaps ultimately from the Tupi kaa'boc, meaning "the one who comes from the forest".
+A person of mixed Indigenous Brazilian and sub-Saharan black ancestry is known as a "cafuzo."

-In the 1872 and 1890 censuses, 3.90% and 9.04% of the population self-identified as caboclos, respectively.
+In the 1872 and 1890 censuses, 3.9% and 9.04% of the population self-identified as caboclos, respectively.
 Since then, caboclos are counted as pardos, along with mulattoes (mixed Black-White) and cafuzos (mixed Amerindian-Black).

-A survey performed in Rio de Janeiro showed that 14% of Whites and 6% of Pardos reported a mixed Amerindian and White ancestry.
+A survey performed in Rio de Janeiro showed that 14% of Whites and 6% of Pardos reported Amerindian and White ancestry.

-According to the Mexican researcher Lizcano, based on a non-genetic based estimation, caboclos (mestizos) would be 12% of Brazilian population.
+According to some estimations, caboclos would be around 12% of Brazilian population.

 Etymology

 The term caboclo (which in the Amazon Basin and in Candomblé is usually pronounced without the l, as caboco) is said to come from the Tupi word kari'boka, meaning "deriving from the white".
 Its primary meaning is mestizo, "a person of part Amerindian and part European descent."
 But it may also be used to refer to any Indigenous Brazilian who is assimilated.
 The term Indian should not be confused with people originating from India in South Asia.